What is a joint loan?

 How much you can borrow with a joint loan depends on:

-You may find it easier to borrow more money by clubbing together to get a joint loan, as the lender will take both incomes into account.
-But make sure you only take out what’s affordable to repay.
+You may find it easier to borrow more money by sharing the responsibility and getting a joint loan, as the lender will take total income and expenditure into account.
+But it is sensible to take out only what you as an individual can afford to pay back.

 Secured loans